-Purpose Security Various projects.
-The Enabling Act provides a source of payment for the State Personal Income Tax Revenue Bonds by establishing the Revenue Bond Tax Fund for the Bonds Outstanding purpose of setting aside New York \$46.7 billion as of March 31, 2022 State Personal Income Tax (PIT) Receipts sufficient to make financing agreement payments to authorized issuers.
-Pursuant to the amended financing agreement, the State has dedicated 50% of its PIT, 50% of its Employer Compensation Expense Program (ECEP) receipts, and 50% of its Pass- Through Entity Tax (PTET) receipts.
+- The Enabling Act provides a source of payment for the State Personal Income Tax Revenue Bonds by establishing the Revenue Bond Tax Fund for the purpose of setting aside New York State Personal Income Tax (PIT) Receipts sufficient to make financing agreement payments to authorized issuers. - Pursuant to the amended financing agreement, the State has dedicated 50% of its PIT, 50% of its Employer Compensation Expense Program (ECEP) receipts, and 50% of its Pass-Through Entity Tax (PTET) receipts.
 Each month, the comptroller is required to deposit into the RBTF all the receipts collected from payroll withholding taxes, the PTET, and the ECEP, until an amount equal to 50% of the estimated monthly PIT, PTET, and ECEP receipts has been deposited into the fund.
-Debt Service Reserve Fund None.
-Additional Bonds Test Revenue Bond Tax Fund Receipts for any 12 consecutive calendar months ended not more than six months prior to the date of the calculation is at least 2.0X MADS on all outstanding State Personal Income Tax Revenue Bonds and proposed debt.